Rbotic/RLA-23-12/README.md

 ### **Important Notes**

 - **Power Supply Considerations:** Ensure that your power supply can handle sourcing power (when accelerating) and sinking power (when decelerating).
 This is especially critical when rapidly moving substantial masses.
 A Li-ion battery is recommended if you have doubts about power supply.
+By default, undervoltage/overvoltage protection will trip at 12/44v respectively.
+This can be changed through CAN bus using the Dgm Tool.

  - RLA-23-12 uses a DGM motor controller with custom firmware enchancing usability and CAN bus performance.
 Avoid reflashing original firmware.